 Take a relaxed 4-hour cruise along the Li River to the charming town of Yangshuo, where you will stay overnight.
 Around every river bend is a view to take your breath away as jagged peaks loom over rural scenes of lush greenery, grazing buffalos and local fishermen.

 These are small cruise boats that usually hold approximately 100 passengers; with an enclosed dining area on the lower deck and an open viewing area on the upper deck.
 Usually, the boats depart at 9am from the dock located a 1-hour drive from your hotel.

-However, when the river level is low they depart from further downstream which would mean a longer drive and an earlier check-out from your hotel.
+Please note: when the river level is low they depart from further downstream which would mean a longer drive and an earlier check-out from your hotel.

-Disembarking from the cruise, your Local Guide will walk with you to your hotel, approximately a 30-minute walk from the river.
-There are electric carts offered by private vendors which can be organised at your own cost.
+After the cruise, your Local Guide will walk with you to your hotel, approximately a 30-minute walk from the river.
+There are electric carts offered by private vendors which can be organised at your own cost; please note that these vendors are not affiliated with Wendy Wu Tours and their services are undertaken at your own cost and risk.